Why you should clone your Mac

 How to clone your Mac hard drive

-You will need a special cloning application to copy your hard drive.
-Backup Pro allows you to copy the entire hard drive or just the files you need, and once it’s installed it can be scheduled to perform automatic backups — so even if your Mac breaks down unexpectedly, you have a recent copy.
+If you want to copy the entire drive or specific files, it’s a good idea to use Get Backup Pro for the job.
+Once it’s installed it can be scheduled to perform automatic backups — so even if your Mac breaks down unexpectedly, you have a recent copy.

 1. Make sure your formatted hard drive is connected and that it has enough space for a copy of your full Mac drive.

-2. Launch Backup Pro and select whether you want a full clone or only selected files.
+2. Launch Get Backup Pro and select whether you want a full clone or only selected files.

 It is also useful to clean your Mac of files you don’t need.
 You may use a powerful Mac cleaner like CleanMyMac X to ensure that you aren’t wasting space by copying multiple versions of the same file.